pandorakid/writeup_unbreakable/README.md

  * One of the errors is caused by how we retrieved it `buf[:-1:1]` sends the whole buffer, minus the last character.
 A quick look on [Wikipedia](https://en.wikipedia.org/wiki/Portable_Network_Graphics#Examples) tells us the last character needs to be `0x82` so we just append it.
  * The second error is more complicated so we use the tool `pngcheck -v image.png `.
 The output says `File is CORRUPTED.
 It seems to have suffered Unix->DOS conversion.` and after a quick look on the internet we see it is somehow related to the end of line characters in Windows '\r\n'.
 On a quick inspection of the file we notice the file magic is `89 50 4E 47 0D 0D 0A 0D 1A 0D 0A` instead of `89 50 4E 47 0D 0A 1A 0A`.
 We just need to repalce all the `0D 0A` with `0A`.
 I used sublime to make this replacement but bless would have worked as well.

 It is a QR code and it decodes to `asdsdgbrtvt4f5678k7v21ecxdzu7ib6453b3i76m65n4bvcx`.
-We send this string as a password to the netcat applcation and we get the flag:
+We send this string as a password to the netcat applcation and we get the flag.

+TODO - qr

 #### Flag